adku44/jmeter-kubernetes/doc/k8s-instruction-manual.md

 ```

 ## Start Load Testing
-Test scenario is included in demo.jmx file.
-This file is maintened by jmeter ui application
+Test scenario is included in `demo.jmx` file.
+This file is editable by jmeter ui application
 and can be customized for own purpose.
 Start the demo file
 ```